JIANG-HAOLIN/dllab/README.md

-# How to run the code
+# How to run

-to do
+For the simple model diabetic retinopathy expriment, run simple_diabetic branch/diabetic_retinopathy/train.py

+For the mean teacher experiment, run master/diabetic_retinopathy/mean_teacher.py

+For the HAPT experiment, run

 # Results
 to do